VictoriaChoy/victoriachoy.github.io/README.md

 1.3.
 A Collaborator and Dedicated Servant for the Learning Community

 > A professional learning community should share a common understanding of the purpose for learning to align with IB’s philosophy and mission, implement programs with the guidance of IB program standards and practices, embrace student-centered educational approaches, and collaborate in effective relationships to foster international-mindedness and learner profile in response to the various local contexts and the changing needs of the learning community.

+> positive impact on families and students' lifetime development.

 1.3.1 Collaborative strategies